18 Blogging Tools For Beginners

 For bloggers new to the game, a tool like Link Whisper can significantly improve your chances of ranking well in search results.

-The plugin makes it easy to see which posts are related to the one you’re currently writing and allows you to insert links to these relevant posts in your article easily.
+The plugin makes it easy to see which posts are related to the one you’re currently writing and allows you to insert links to these relevant posts in your article quickly.

 This not only helps keep visitors engaged as they read through your content, but it also helps you create a stronger internal linking structure that search engines love.